indie-hub/dungeon-maker/README.md

   * [Clint Bellanger](https://opengameart.org/content/cave-tileset): for the tile set

 ## Compilation
 Both nanogui and json are submodules.
-There should be no problem compiling using cmake.
+There should be no problem compiling using the included cmake file.

 ## License